sciencepal/Local_VSCode_Remote_GCE/Instructions.md

 17. Select the Python interpreter in command palette and select ~/miniconda3/envs/ml/bin/python as your interpreter

+18. When opening a new terminal, if (base) env is activated : type *conda activate ml* first to start running code

 **You are now setup with VSCode on Local running on Remote Google Compute Engine!!**